ms609/TreeDist/README.md

 [![CRAN Downloads](http://cranlogs.r-pkg.org/badges/TreeDist)](https://cran.r-project.org/package=TreeDist)
 [![DOI](https://zenodo.org/badge/196188301.svg)](https://zenodo.org/badge/latestdoi/196188301)

-'TreeDist' implements a suite of metrics that quantify the topological distance between pairs of unweighted phylogenetic trees.
+'TreeDist' is an R package that implements a suite of metrics that quantify the topological distance between pairs of unweighted phylogenetic trees.
+It also includes a simple 'Shiny' application to allow the visualization of distance-based tree spaces.

-The metrics generally fall in the category of 'generalized Robinson-Foulds distances': they are based on comparing partitions between trees, and thus reflect the relationship data within trees, with no reference to branch lengths.
+'TreeDist' primarily employs metrics in the category of 'generalized Robinson–Foulds distances': they are based on comparing splits (bipartitions) between trees, and thus reflect the relationship data within trees, with no reference to branch lengths.

+## Generalized RF distances

 The [Robinson-Foulds distance](https://ms609.github.io/TreeDist/articles/Robinson-Foulds.html)
-simply tallies the number of non-trivial splits (sometimes inaccurately termed clades, nodes or edges) that occur in both trees -- any splits that are not perfectly identical contributes one point to the distance score of zero, however similar or different they are.
+simply tallies the number of non-trivial splits (sometimes inaccurately termed clades, nodes or edges) that occur in both trees – any splits that are not perfectly identical contribute one point to the distance score of zero, however similar or different they are.
 By overlooking potential similarities between almost-identical splits, this conservative approach has undesirable properties.

 ['Generalized' RF metrics](https://ms609.github.io/TreeDist/articles/Generalized-RF.html)
-generate _matchings_ that pair each split in one tree with a similar split in the other.
+generate _matchings_ that pair splits in one tree with similar splits in the other.
 Each pair of splits is assigned a similarity score; the sum of these scores in the optimal matching then quantifies the similarity between two trees.